kdenhartog/indy-dev/python/how-tos/01-write-did-and-query-verkey/README.md

 ## Step 6

 Run the completed demo and observe the whole sequence.
+If you're having issues, compare against write_did_and_query_verkey.py to find where you've got issues.

 ## Common errors
 Error `PoolLedgerConfigAlreadyExistsError`.